neo4j-field/bigquery-connector/README.md

 BigQuery environments as needed.

 > Note: you can put configuration values in a JSON document stored in
 > a Google Secret Manager secret (that's a mouthful).
-Us the
+Use the
 > `--neo4j_secret` parameter to pass in the full resource id (which
 > should include the secret version number).